BayshoreNetworks/gargoyle/README.md

 - build in support for a config file and we read global values from there (SINGLE_IP_SCAN_THRESHOLD, SINGLE_PORT_SCAN_THRESHOLD, LOCKOUT_TIME, etc) (GARG-10)

-- add sync step that synchronizes iptables rules with the DB - part of cleanup process
+- add sync step that synchronizes iptables rules with the DB - part of cleanup process (GARG-11)

+- add support for HOT_PORTS - if these are encountered a block is immediate (GARG-12)

-- add support for -v in iptables query, use the number of hits/bytes in the cleanup decision
+- add support for -v in iptables query, use the number of hits/bytes in the cleanup decision (GARG-13)

-- cleanup/archive process for the DB (separate code to be cron'd)

-- add support for HOT_PORTS - if these are encountered a block is immediate

 - automate init.d script install